Regional Conferences

-Use our directory to find information about Central Conference episcopal offices:
+Use our directory to find information about regional conference episcopal areas and/or annual conferences:

-Outside the U.S., The United Methodist Church has eight central conferences:
+The United Methodist Church has nine regional conferences:

-• Africa: East Africa, Mid Africa, Southern Africa, and West Africa
+• Africa: East Africa, Mid Africa, Southern Africa, West Africa

 • Asia: Philippines